aeternity/protocol/channels/OFF-CHAIN.md

 on using on-chain objects in the off-chain contracts.
 This is especially true for the `Chain` API:

-* `Chain.coinbase` - in off-chain calls we do not have miners and thus we can not use the beneficiary of the generation.
-An address of `0` is returned instead.
+* `Chain.coinbase` - the beneficiary of the latest block (either key or micro block) as seen by the channel participant executing the contract call
 * `Chain.timestamp` - the time as in the latest block (either key or micro block) as seen by the channel participant executing the contract call
 * `Chain.block_height` - the height of the chain as seen by the channel